Simon-McIntosh/nakasvr/README.md

 compatible versions of the Spyder IDE and Spyder kernel are used.

 ### Server-side install
 Set up ssh key sharing between the client and the server.
-Connect to theLoad Python module
+Connect to `nakasvr23.naka.qst.go.jp` and the Load Python module
 ```sh
 module use /home/d230021/public/imas/etc/modules/all
 ml Python